yueduan/DeepBinDiff/README.md

 2. Results?

-Results are printed as "matched pairs" once the diffing is done.
+Results are printed directly on the screen as "matched pairs" once the diffing is done.
 Each pair represents a matched pair of basic blocks in the two binaries.
 The numbers are the basic block indices, which can be found in output/nodeIndexToCode file.

 3. CPU or GPU?